- 3/4 pound fresh mushrooms, sliced

 - 1/4 teaspoon pepper

 - 1 tablespoon minced fresh parsley

-- In a large skillet, saute mushrooms in 3 tablespoons butter for 6-8 minutes or until tender.
-Stir in the flour, salt and pepper until blended.
+- In a large skillet, saute mushrooms in 3 tablespoons butter or 6-8 minutes or until tender.
+Blend in the flour, salt and pepper.
 Gradually add the cream.
 Bring to a gentle boil; cook and stir for 1-2 minutes or until thickened.
-Stir in parsley; set aside and keep warm.
+Stir in parsley; keep warm.

-- Meanwhile, in another large skillet, heat the remaining butter over medium-high heat.
-Cook steaks for 6-7 minutes on each side or until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°).
+- In another large skillet, heat the remaining butter over medium-high heat.
+Cook steaks for 6-7 minutes on each side or until meat reaches desired doneness (for rare, a meat thermometer should read 140° medium, 160°; well-done, 170°).
 Serve with the mushroom sauce.
 Yield: 6 servings.

 "Delicious.
 Would not change a thing."